• Knowing the World and Knowing Thyself

 —《Foundational Research on the Phenomenon of Thought》, Qingliang Yue

-Theory of Conditionality,Methodology to Know the Self and the World
+Theory of Conditionality,Methodology to Know Thyself and the World

 Discover how all phenomena—mental and material—arise from conditions,